Rozanova/WebDesignCourse/Syllabus.md

 * If you didn’t get to finish this class exercise, The Coding Round Robin part 1, please do for next week:
 > The task was to make a project in glitch.
 The ask was to do the following prompts:

->> 1. Use <p> tags or <ol><ul> and <li> or <br />tags to make a list of things you would do or buy if you had all of jeff besos’ money.
-If you missed this assignement and want to answer a simpler question, simply list your favorite movies/or books/or colors so that they are not all in one paragraph but on separate lines.
+>> 1. Use <p> tags or <ol><ul> and <li> or <br />tags to make a list of things you would do or buy if you had all of Jeff Besos’(or another billionare's) money.
+If you missed this assignment and want to answer a simpler question, simply list your favorite movies/or books/or colors so that they are not all in one paragraph but on separate lines.
 Basically the task if to list items.

 >> 2. Find an image online that describes your current mood and add it to your index.html so that we can see it.